 In the course overview on our website, you can tell by the course code at which department a course is taught.
 The period refers to the semester (Fall=1,2; Spring=4,5).

 What is each Faculty or School like?

-Maastricht University has two main locations: one in downtown Maastricht (inner city campus) and one at biking distance across the river (Randwyck campus).
 In the overview below, you can find a short characterisation of each department or school.
 Keep in mind that each Faculty or School has its own set of rules and deadlines.